1999AZZAR/Smart-Irrigation-System/code/advance/code2/readme.md

 # Code2

-This Arduino sketch enables you to monitor sensor data (temperature, humidity, soil moisture, and rain) using Blynk, an IoT platform, and control an actuator (relay) remotely.
-The sketch receives JSON data over the Blynk server and uploads the sensor values to specific virtual pins.
-The actuator control is replaced by a virtual pin on the Blynk app.
+This project allows you to monitor sensor data from an Arduino Uno using an ESP8266 board and display the data on the Blynk mobile app.
+The ESP8266 board acts as a bridge between the Arduino Uno and the Blynk server, enabling wireless communication.

+The code provided establishes a connection with the Blynk server, reads JSON data sent by the Arduino Uno, and updates the sensor values on the Blynk app.
+It also includes relay control functionality to control external devices based on Blynk app inputs.

 ## Prerequisites

-Before running the code, make sure you have the following:

-- Blynk template ID: Replace `<your_template_id>` in the code with your Blynk template ID.
-- Blynk device name: Replace `<your_device_name>` in the code with your Blynk device name.
-- Blynk authentication token: Replace `<your_auth_token>` in the code with your Blynk authentication token.
-- Wi-Fi credentials: Replace `<your_wifi_ssid>` and `<your_wifi_password>` in the code with your Wi-Fi network SSID and password, respectively.

-Additionally, you will need the following components:
+To use this code, you need the following components:

-- ESP8266-based board (e.g., NodeMCU)
+- ESP8266 board (e.g., NodeMCU)
-- Dual relay module
-- Capacitive soil moisture sensor
-- Analog rain sensor (resistance-based)
-- DHT11 temperature and humidity sensor
-- Push button (optional, replaced by virtual pin V4)
-- Jumper wires
-- Breadboard (optional)
+- Arduino Uno
+- Sensors compatible with the Arduino Uno (e.g., temperature, humidity, soil moisture, rain sensor)
-- Blynk mobile app (iOS or Android)
+- Blynk mobile app (available for iOS and Android)

-Ensure that you have the required hardware components properly connected to the ESP8266 board before uploading the sketch.
+- Arduino IDE

+## Wiring

+Connect the ESP8266 and Arduino Uno as follows:

+- ESP8266 Tx pin (GPIO2) to Arduino Uno Rx pin
+- ESP8266 Rx pin (GPIO3) to Arduino Uno Tx pin
+- ESP8266 ground to Arduino Uno ground
+- Connect the sensors to the appropriate pins on the Arduino Uno

 ## Installation

-1. Install the Arduino IDE on your computer.
+1. Install the Arduino IDE from the official website: https://www.arduino.cc/en/software

-2. Connect the ESP8266 board to your computer using a USB cable.
-3. Open the Arduino IDE and install the necessary libraries:
+2. Open the Arduino IDE and install the required libraries:

-   - Blynk library
-   - ArduinoJson library
+   - Blynk Library: Sketch -> Include Library -> Manage Libraries.
+Search for "Blynk" and click the "Install" button.
+   - ArduinoJson Library: Sketch -> Include Library -> Manage Libraries.
+Search for "ArduinoJson" and click the "Install" button.
+   - SoftwareSerial Library: Sketch -> Include Library -> Manage Libraries.
+Search for "SoftwareSerial" and click the "Install" button.

-4. Open the Arduino sketch file (`sensor_data_monitoring.ino`) in the Arduino IDE.
+3. Download or copy the provided code into a new sketch in the Arduino IDE.

+4. Modify the code:

+   - Replace `<your_template_id>` with the Blynk template ID.
+   - Replace `<your_device_name>` with the desired device name.
+   - Replace `<your_auth_token>` with the Blynk authentication token.
+   - Replace `<your_wifi_ssid>` with your Wi-Fi network name (SSID).
+   - Replace `<your_wifi_password>` with your Wi-Fi network password.

+5. Upload the code to the ESP8266 board by selecting the board type and port in the Arduino IDE and clicking the "Upload" button.

+6. Open the Blynk mobile app, create a new project, and associate it with the previously defined template ID.

-5. Customize the sketch by replacing the placeholders with your Blynk project information, Wi-Fi credentials, and relay control implementation.
+7. Add the necessary widgets to the Blynk project to display the sensor data and control the relays (if needed).

+8. Run the Blynk project on your mobile device.

-6. Click on the "Upload" button to compile and upload the sketch to the ESP8266 board.
+9. Power on the Arduino Uno and ESP8266 board.

+10. You should see the sensor data being displayed on the Blynk app, and you can control the relays through the corresponding widgets.

 ## Usage